LuciusofLegend/QuotaOverhaul/README.md

 You can toggle fines on and off, change the percent fine per dead player, or use the new Dynamic Mode, which is more configurable and scales based on the number of players online (specifically, the record player count on a given moon run).

 ### Increase Quota on Death
 You get penalties to the quota for dying!
 This is intended to replace losing all your scrap when all players die, and maybe the credit fines if you want.
 Configurable with the same options as credit fines.
-Inspiration:  Custom Death Penalty by ImpulsiveLass.

 ### Loot Saving
 You can keep all your hard earned scrap, set a 50/50 chance for each precious piece loot, lose it all, or anything in between.
-Inspiration:  Save Our Loot by MrHydralisk.

 ### Equipment Loss
 You could also risk your handy equipment for an extra punishing experience.
-Inspiration:  Save Our Loot by MrHydralisk.

 # Roadmap